timbobb/vprofile-project/README.md

-Go.ood day to you . also good and youe
+Go.ood day to you . also good and yoe ok